In addition to its regular holdings, the North Carolina Central University School of Law Library has several special collections.

 The McKissick Collection was established in honor of alumnus and civil rights leader, Floyd B. McKissick, Sr. Although Mr. McKissick, with the backing of Thurgood Marshall and the NAACP, filed a suit to gain admittance to UNC’s law school, Mr. McKissick enrolled in North Carolina College’s law school (now North Carolina Central University School of Law) while waiting for his suit to move through the courts.
 During Mr. McKissick’s final year of law school at NCC, he was finally admitted to UNC-Chapel Hill; however he had technically completed his law degree at NCC.
 He was awarded a law degree from UNC’s law school in 1951 and was the first African-American to receive a Doctor of Laws degree from UNC School of Law.
 After completing law school, Mr. McKissick advocated for civil rights locally and nationally through his law practice.
 He later worked as the National Director of the Congress of Racial Equality and was the founder of Soul City, NC, a planned community where Mr. McKissick envisioned all could live in harmony.
 The titles in this collection have a topical orientation toward civil rights issues.
 Specific areas of focus include: desegregation in higher education, housing discrimination, and discrimination based upon race.

-The McKissick Collection is located on the second floor of the library.
+The McKissick Collection is located on the first floor of the library outside of the Fassett Director's Suite.

 The Papers of the NAACP is an expansive microfilm collection covering meeting minutes, correspondence, campaigns, general office files, legal department files, committee papers and many other documents relating to the NAACP.
 The extensive files from the national office date from 1909 to 1972.
 The documents chronicle crucial events of the civil rights movement including the Freedom Rides, the Sit-In Campaigns, the March on Washington, and the rise of Martin Luther King, Jr. The Papers of the NAACP also include detailed records from local NAACP branches.
 These branch files provide extensive documentation on the local networks of civil rights activists who worked with the NAACP at the grass-roots level.